-A nighttime call from Stan always signals a crisis but he caught me brushing my teeth before bed, so it could not be serious, for that he would wait until after 3:00 am.
+A nighttime call from Stan always signals a crisis but this time he caught me brushing my teeth before bed, so it could not be serious, for that he would have waited until at least 3:00 am.

 “Daphne is mad at me,” he said.

 I continued my nightly rituals as we talked.

 “Then who does that leave?”
 I asked as I locked the doors.